 5. Disagreements within Canada

-The Statue of Westminster was of particular importance to what was then the British Empire?s Dominion of Canada, as it was part of longer standing debates surrounding Canada's role in and obligations to the empire.
+The Statue of Westminster was of particular importance to what was then the British Empire's Dominion of Canada, as it was part of long-standing debates surrounding Canada's role in and obligations to the empire.
 Of particular importance was the role of the Canadian military.
 When Britain entered the First World War so too did her imperial subjects, regardless of their opinion on the matter, and combined with a political crisis over the question of wartime conscription Canada found itself in the midst of internal conflict among its citizens, particularly between English and French Canadians.
 The Statute of Westminster was here part of a larger picture of reforms related to the relationship between Britain and Canada known as the British North America Acts.
 Indeed, although the Statute gave Canada legislative autonomy, the overarching disagreements between federation, province, and empire did not end until the Canada Act of 1982.
 All this makes the question of marking Canadian independence technically difficult, but nonetheless the Statute of Westminster remains of clear importance.

 4. The Irish Free State

-Ireland did not yet exist, but was rather referred to as the Irish Free State after the events of the Easter Rising, the First World War, and the eventual Anglo-Irish Treaty of 1921.
+Ireland did not yet exist but was rather referred to as the Irish Free State after the events of the Easter Rising, the First World War, and the eventual Anglo-Irish Treaty of 1921.
 While this "Free State" was free in name, the reality was far different from what had occurred in the thirteen American colonies.
 Instead, the Irish Free State was seen as a self-governing dominion within the British Commonwealth, more akin to Australia or Canada than the United States, and it is also worth noting that the creation of this state marked the first use of the term "British Commonwealth" as a departure from the British Empire.
 All this plays into the significance of the Statue of Westminster, a legislative act which the Irish Free State never technically adopted but still used as part of a series of measures in order to effectively remove all elements of British control.
-This involved not only the removal of dominion status, but also an Irish minister separate from the British and the abolishing of the Oath of Allegiance to the British crown.
+This involved not only the removal of dominion status but also an Irish minister separate from the British and the abolishing of the Oath of Allegiance to the British crown.
 Indeed, the State of Westminster played a major role in paving the way towards the adoption of a new constitution in 1937 and the official renaming of the state as simply Ireland.

 3. The Attempted Australian Split

-The Statue of Westminster had an interesting effect on the history of the transformation of the British Dominion of Australia into the Commonwealth of Australia.
-The Statute was passed by Australian parliament only in 1942, and even then the British maintained the power to pass legislation about the territory over the heads of Australians until 1986.
-However, in practice the independence granted by the British in 1931 was applied without exception.
+The Statute of Westminster had an interesting effect on the history of the transformation of the British Dominion of Australia into the Commonwealth of Australia.
+The Statute was passed by the Australian parliament only in 1942, and even then the British maintained the power to pass legislation about the territory over the heads of Australians until 1986.
+However, in practice, the independence granted by the British in 1931 was applied without exception.
 This policy of non-intervention was quickly put to the test when, in 1933, Australia was almost split in two.
 The country's western half wished to split from the new Australian Commonwealth and form their own place within the British Empire, holding a referendum within its territory which resulted in 68% in favor of separation.
 Western Australians sent a delegation to the UK and asked the British to recognize their referendum as law, but the British refused, citing the Statute of Westminster and stating that the affairs of the Australian Commonwealth must be sorted internally.
 The Australian parliament wanted nothing to do with separation, and so the Statute resulted in keeping the country together.

 2. South Africa and the Cape Qualified Franchise